-Accordingly, consistent with our holdings in prior ethics opinions, Mr. Rotunno and Mr. Pelay do not have a conflict of interest under the County Ethics Code that would prevent them from serving on this selection committee as a Technical Advisor and a voting Member respectively.
+Accordingly, consistent with our holdings in prior ethics opinions, Mr. Rotunno and Mr. Pelay do not have a conflict of interest under the County Ethics Code that would prevent them from serving on this selection committee.
 They will not be directly affected by the vote, they do not have any enumerated relationships with any entity affected by the vote, and their service on this selection committee will not otherwise give rise to an appearance of impropriety.
-See INQ 23-01; 18-21.
+See INQ 23-146; INQ 23-01; INQ 18-21.